Swag-Messiah1/q4/README.md

 # q4
 Quarter 4 Project - Serie A Standings Simulator

-#I will make a list containing all of the team names in the league
+#I will make a list containing all of the team names in the league - it will be put in a formated standings chart using real life data.
-  #then make the teams that are better to have a higher percentage of winning games
-#I will make it so a while statement
+#Possibly make a way to import results into the chart and make the chart change